 - Be prepared.
 Know your facts and have the relevant information to support your position readily available.
-Nothing stalls negotiations better or undermines your position more, then when you have to scramble and seek out the information necessary to bolster your position.
+Nothing stalls negotiations better or undermines your position more than when you have to scramble and seek out the information necessary to bolster your position.

 - Be Patient.
 With good negotiations, reaching a resolution takes time and is not like ordering “fast food.”
 Don’t feel compelled to make a decision right away.
 If you are unsure about something, there is absolutely nothing wrong with waiting 24 hours to make a decision.
-If there are several items to accomplish in a negotiation, focus on those points that the parties are more agreeable on, and tackle the more difficult issues at a later time.
+If there are several items to accomplish in a negotiation.
+Focus on those points that the parties are more agreeable on, and tackle the more difficult issues later.

 There are times when parties to a settlement leave the negotiation table not getting everything they wanted.
 That’s fine.
 In most good deals, the parties need to concede some, but not all, of their position in order to reach a resolution.
-Those people who insist on going to the negotiation table with an “all or nothing” attitude, do not make good negotiation partners initially, but by using the preceding 5 points, they will in time.
+Those people who insist on going to the negotiation table with an “all-or-nothing” attitude do not make good negotiation partners initially, but by using the preceding five points, they will in time.